Radi85/Comment/README.rst

                 # this method must be defined for appropriate url mapping in comments section
                 def get_absolute_url(self):
-                    return reverse('profile_url_name')
+                    return reverse('your_profile_url_name')

 Web API
 -------

-django-comments-dab uses django-rest-framework to expose a Web API that provides developers with access to the same functionalities offered through the web user interface.
+django-comments-dab uses django-rest-framework to expose a Web API that provides developers with access to the same functionality offered through the web user interface.

 There are 5 methods available to perform the following actions: